Loading…

 The Firm also maintains an Audit Quality Management Manual which sets out requirements for an Engagement Quality Review (‘EQR’) for certain assignments, including audits of public interest entities, if any, and audits where such a review is required by laws or regulations.

-The Audit Quality Management Manual also sets out the requirements for a second SSA or RI ‘hot review’ of audits of financial statements in certain other circumstances where the risk is elevated.
+The Audit Quality Management Manual also sets out the requirements for a second RI ‘hot review’ of audits of financial statements in certain other circumstances where the risk is elevated.

 EQR reviews and hot reviews must be completed, and any points raised must be resolved, before approval of the audit report.